 - Headache

-For OCREVUS subcutaneous injections, the most common side effects are injection-site reactions (IRs).
+For OCREVUS SC injections, the most common side effects are injection-site reactions (IRs).
 These typically include:

 - Redness